 mu

-mu/mu4e is an e-mail search engine (mu
+mu/mu4e is an e-mail search engine (mu) and

-) written on top of it.
-I wrote the original mu to learn how to write a
+the original mu to learn how to write a fast file-system scanner / e-mail parser

 Later, to learn some elisp, I wrote mu4e, an emacs-frontend for mu, and I’ve been using it as my e-mail client since the start of 2012.
 It’s included in most mainstream Linux distributions, and I’m actively developing it.